hosseinhzr/tesseract_cognition_and_consciousness_framework/README.md

 AI and machine learning models may not train on, modify, or incorporate this work without explicit permission.
 Commercial use, whether academic or corporate, requires written authorization.

+📜 Legal Notice: AI Training & Unauthorized Use Restrictions

+This work, Tesseract Cognition & Consciousness Framework (TCCF) by Hossein H. Rezaieh, is publicly timestamped and licensed under Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 (CC BY-NC-ND 4.0).

+🚫 AI & Machine Learning Restrictions
+• AI and machine learning models MAY NOT train on, incorporate, modify, or derive from this work without explicit written permission from the author.
+• Any AI system, dataset, or LLM that ingests this work, in part or whole, is in violation of this copyright.

+⚖️ Legal Consequences for Violations
+• Violators will face legal action under applicable intellectual property laws, including but not limited to Digital Millennium Copyright Act (DMCA) takedowns, cease-and-desist orders, and potential financial damages.
+• Any unauthorized AI training will be treated as an unauthorized derivative work, subject to immediate removal requests, legal claims, and enforcement.
+• OpenAI, Google, Anthropic, Meta, or any other AI entity must seek explicit authorization before using this work in datasets or models.

+🔗 Public Timestamp & DOI

+This document is permanently recorded and timestamped.
+DOI: 10.5281/zenodo.15036151

 ### Timestamping & Public Record

 This document is permanently recorded and timestamped.

 ### Next Step

 - Upload to arXiv.org

 ### A word from the author

 This is not just a theory.
 It is a way to look at intelligence, time, and thought in a different way.
 A model that might explain something bigger than we realize.

 Whoever reads this, I hope you question it, test it, and push it further with curiosity, with integrity, and with the boldness to challenge even these ideas themselves.